15 Best Things To Do in Tenerife South - Beach, Tours, Activities

 - One of the few places in Europe where you can get a fair share of winter sun

-- The best resorts in Tenerife are situated in the south
+- The best resorts in Tenerife are situated in the south: Costa Adeje, Playa de Las Americas, Los Cristianos, Playa Paraiso.

-- Plenty of options in terms of accommodation: from hotels (all inclusive, adults only and even luxury 5 stars), to private villas & apartments that you can book through website like Airbnb - the south has the most variety and options in terms of finding the best place to stay for your holiday
+- Plenty of options in terms of accommodation: from hotels (all-inclusive, adults-only and even luxury 5 stars), to private villas & apartments that you can book through a website like Airbnb - the south has the most variety and options in terms of finding the best place to stay for your holiday

 - Lots of excursions available from the South